-The major aim of our studies is to improve survival and reduce long-term sequele in children affected by cancer and blood disorders, with focus on hematological disorders and histiocytoses (hemophagocytic lymphohistiocytosis, HLH, and Langerhans cell histiocytosis, LCH).
+The major aim of our studies is to improve survival and reduce long-term sequelae in children affected by cancer and blood disorders, with focus on hematological disorders and the histiocytoses (hemophagocytic lymphohistiocytosis, HLH, and Langerhans cell histiocytosis, LCH).

-- Hemophagocytic Lymphohistiocytosis (HLH) Clinical Studies
+- Hemophagocytic Lymphohistiocytosis (HLH)

 - Langerhans Cell Histiocytosis (LCH)

-Désirée Gavhed, PhD Project coordinator
+Désirée Gavhed, PhD, Research coordinator

-Magdalini Lourda, Postdoc
+Magdalini Lourda, PhD, Assistant professor